What is Renters Insurance and Do You Need it in New York?

 This coverage can also include expenses for food and travel.

-Every plan is different, so it's important to read the fine details of coverage.
+Every plan is different, so it's essential to read the fine details of coverage.

 What is Not Covered Under Renters Insurance?